 What is Premises Liability Law?

 Slip and fall accidents are a category of premises liability law.
-Business property owners, under Nevada law, have a duty of care to their customers and to the public.
+Commercial property owners, under Nevada law, have a duty of care to their customers and to the public.
 They are responsible for ensuring their businesses are safe.
-There should be no areas where members of the public could be harmed through no fault of their own.
+There should be no areas where the general public could be harmed through no fault of their own.

-Property owners must maintain their premises in a safe condition.
-In a store, for example, there should be no fallen objects on the floor or spilled liquid.
-In a hotel or casino, there should be no lumps in carpet that anyone could trip over.
-In rental properties, spaces should be well-maintained.
-There should be no low places where someone could trip on a sidewalk or holes or defective places in stairs where anyone could trip or slip.
+Property owners must maintain their premises in a standard that is safe for everone.
+In a retail store, for example, there should be no fallen objects on the floor or spilled liquid.
+In a hotel or casino, there should be no lumps or bumps in carpet that anyone could trip over.
+In a rental property, spaces should be taken care of and well-maintained.
+There should be no low spots or offset cracks where someone could trip on the sidewalk.
+There should also be no holes or defective places in stairs where anyone could trip and slip and fall.

-But what if the owner believes the premises are safe?
-After all, it is not unheard of for hotel owners, for example, to argue that their parking lots are completely safe, despite a large and uneven crack in it that makes tripping on it an inevitable outcome.
+But what if the property owner believes the premises are safe and sound?
+After all, it isn’t unusual for hotel owners, for example, to argue that their parking lots are completely safe, despite a large and uneven crack in it that makes tripping on it an inevitable outcome.

-The law turns to a reasonable person standard in these cases.
-The premises can be deemed unsafe under the law if a reasonable person would believe them to be unsafe.
-Most reasonable people, for instance, could agree that a cracked and uneven surface of a parking lot can cause you to trip if you aren’t looking directly at it when walking.
+In these situation, a court would look at the reasonable person standards.
+The property can be deemed not safe if a reasonable person would think it is not safe.
+Most reasonable people could agree that a cracked and uneven surface of a parking lot can cause you to trip if you aren’t looking directly at it when walking.

 What if the premises are safe, but some event or action occurs suddenly makes them unsafe?
 Couldn’t the owner say that they didn’t know the premises were unsafe because they didn’t check?

-In that case, the law also turns to a reasonable person standard.
-A business owner is responsible for fixing and responding to events or actions that make the premises unsafe if a reasonable person knew or should have known they had become unsafe.
+In that case, the law again turns to the reasonable person argument.
+A business owner is responsible for fixing and acknowledging events or actions (in a timely manner) that make the property unsafe if a reasonable person knows or should have known the property had become unsafe.

-Part of the owner’s duty of care is to fix or remedy the situation within a reasonable period of time, as well.
+Part of the property owner’s duty of care is to fix, remediate, or remedy the situation within a reasonable period of time.
 If someone spills something in a store, the manager or the employees should clean it up as soon as possible.
 They can’t wait a few hours, because the court are highly unlikely to consider that a reasonable period of time.

 In addition, if a premises or location becomes unsafe, business and property owners should clearly mark the affected area as unsafe.
 They can place hazard tape, warning signs, or cones to alert anyone in the area that there is a danger and it is unsafe.
 Those signs you see in stores about a wet floor when they are mopping is to protect you and them.